free-unife/operating-systems-and-lab/README.md

     - Compiles source files into `chat-client` and `chat-server`.
 - `install`
     - Copies `chat-client` and `chat-server` into `../bin`.
-- clean
+- `clean`
     - Removes object and executable files.

 ## Report

 You can find a pdf report in italian language under the `doc` directory.
-The original source of this file is written in LaTex and it can be compiled with the following command, to obtain `relazione_progetto.pdf`:
+The original source of this file is written in LaTeX and it can be compiled with the following command, to obtain `relazione_progetto.pdf`:

     $ pdflatex relazione_progetto.tex